dadsgarage/dadsgarage/README.md

 - [terraform](https://www.terraform.io/docs/commands/index.html)
 - [tini](https://github.com/krallin/tini)

+## asdf

+A lot of the tools are installed using [asdf](https://asdf-vm.com). `asdf` makes it really easy to use a certain version of a tool.
+One downside is that since it uses shims you have to reshim if you install other executables.
+For example, if you `pip install foobar` you have to then run `asdf reshim python` for `foobar` to be found in `$PATH`.

 ## Contributing

 Pull requests are welcome!
 If you are going to contribute to this project you should